Jalapeno-Cheese Bread with a Little Help from a Bread Machine

 The dough should clump as shown in this picture within the first minute.Pin

-Open the bread machine lid during the first minute to ensure the paddle(s) are engaged and the dough is starting to clump.
+Open the bread machine lid during the first minute to ensure the paddle(s) are engaged and the dough starts clumping.

 Small diced Cheddar cheese on a paper plate.Pin